Son montuno: Layered guajeos

 Arsenio Rodríguez introduced the idea of layered guajeos (typical Cuban ostinato melodies)—an interlocking structure consisting of multiple contrapuntal parts.
 This aspect of the son's modernization can be thought of as a matter of "re-Africanizing" the music.
 Helio Orovio recalls: "Arsenio once said his trumpets played figurations the 'Oriente' tres-guitarists played during the improvisational part of el son" (1992: 11).
 The "Oriente" is the name given to the eastern end of Cuba, where the son was born.
 It is common practice for treseros to play a series of guajeo variations during their solos.
 Perhaps it was only natural then that it was Rodríguez the tres master, who conceived of the idea of layering these variations on top of each other.
-The following example is from the "diablo" section of Rodríguez's "Kile, Kike y Chocolate" (1950).
+The following example is from the "diablo" section of Rodríguez's "Kila, Quique y Chocolate" (1950).
 The excerpt consists of four interlocking guajeos: piano (bottom line), tres (second line), 2nd and 3rd trumpets (third line), and 1st trumpet (fourth line).
 2-3 Clave is shown for reference (top line).
 Notice that the piano plays a single celled (single measure) guajeo, while the other guajeos are two-celled.
 It is common practice to combine single and double-celled ostinatos in Afro-Cuban music.

 During the 1940s, the conjunto instrumentation was in full swing, as were the groups who incorporated the jazz band (or big band) instrumentation in the ensemble, guajeos (vamp-like lines) could be divided among each instrument section, such as saxes and brass; this became even more subdivided, featuring three or more independent riffs for smaller sections within the ensemble.
 By adopting polyrhythmic elements from the son, the horns took on a vamp-like role similar to the piano montuno and tres (or string) guajeo"—Mauleón (1993: 155).